-Auctions for all of the \$310.1 of auction rate bonds outstanding (the interest rate for such bonds is determined based on a multiple of the London Interbank Offered Rate) as of the end of December 31, 2012, had been failing.
-MTA continues to closely monitor the performance of its auction rate bonds, insured variable rate demand bonds and variable rate demand bonds.
+During the three months of 2013, deteriorated credit quality of bond insurers continued to put pressure on the auction segments of the MTA's variable rate portfolio.
+Auctions for all of the \$310.1 of auction rate bonds outstanding (the interest rate for such bonds is determined based on a multiple of the London Interbank Offered Rate) as of the end of March 31, 2013, had been failing.
+MTA continues to closely monitor the performance of its auction rate bonds, insured variable rate demand bonds and variable rate demand bonds for which liquidity is provided by the lower rated banks.